Mohammed-Amaan/CareerBoost/README.md

 # CareerBoost
-- "Our application is designed to revolutionize the job search process by leveraging the power of ChatGPT API.
+- Our application is designed to revolutionize the job search process by leveraging the power of ChatGPT API.
 By analyzing the skills extracted from a user's CV, our platform generates personalized job recommendations that align with their career aspirations.
 But that's not all - we also provide detailed roadmaps that outline the skills and experiences necessary to achieve their desired role, as well as potential internships and job